 Lufax Holding integrates high-quality resources in the financial services ecosystem as a leading financial services enabler for SBOs in China.
 With proprietary data accumulated over 18 years and Al-driven dynamic risk modeling, Lufax Holding has provided 20.94 million SBOs and retail customers with offline-to-online credit enablement services from offline consultation to online application.
-In addition, Lufax Holding has promoted the application of technologies, and enhanced its borrower risk identification capabilities via its increased application, customer risk identification, and loan management.
+In addition, Lufax Holding has promoted the application of technologies, and enhanced its borrower risk identification capabilities via its increased application of Al in areas including borrower acquisition, customer risk identification, and loan management.